 Local dining is a pleasure throughout the Mexican Caribbean region

-Cancun and the Mexican Caribbean Food
+Food in Cancun and the Mexican Caribbean

 From elegant restaurants serving five-star cuisine to street-corner stands churning out local specialties, you will find something to tempt your taste buds in the Mexican Caribbean.
 When you visit the region, don't feel restricted to places like Cancún for fine dining.

 When it's time to dine, you face many choices.
-Meals are not only served in restaurants, they are also served in caf�s, jugerías featuring jugos (juices) and licuados (shakes or smoothies), markets, and even streetside vendors.
+Meals are not only served in restaurants, they are also served in cafés, jugerías featuring jugos (juices) and licuados (shakes or smoothies), markets, and even streetside vendors.

 Though you'll find plenty of low-key spots to dine, these local eateries aren't always the most popular spots.
 Larger chain restaurants are more common around the Cancún area, but you can also find them scattered throughout the region.
 And, of course, upscale dining can be done at some of the world's finest locally-owned restaurants, as well as international chains.